jdelkins/arch-znc/README.md

 This image, by default, runs znc under [supervisord](http://supervisord.org/), with fixed arguments.
 This helps to recover the process if it should crash inside the container.
-Sometimes, it can be handy to run znc with custome arguments, and to do so you can override the default arguments as follows.
+Sometimes, it can be handy to run znc with custom arguments, and to do so you can override the default arguments as follows.
 Note that, in most cases, you should map in a configuration directory using `-v <some dir>:/config` and tell znc where that directory can be accessed in the